Cojacfar/Capstone/Report.md

 The goal of this project is to categorize tweets directed at the @AzureSupport handle into the closest Azure service category, such as "Web Applications".
 This falls into the general *machine learning* tasks called [*Classification*](https://en.wikipedia.org/wiki/Statistical_classification).
 The field of text classification is one of many *Natural Language Problems* that machine learning has been applied to effectively.
 After training the network, we will be able to predict the top three categories that an incoming tweet may belong.

  Our solution to this problem will utilize a *convolutional neural network* operating on word vectors created by a pre-trained *word2vec*. *word2vec* provides a method of turning words into arrays that represent various properties of each word.
 The end result will be the ability to take a tweet and provide the top three categories the network classifies the tweet's subject.

+ The task of categorizing natural language applications with a *convolutional neural network* has been explored in a paper by Yoon Kim ^[1].
+In her paper, she utilized three towers feeding into a global max pooling layer.
+This project will follow a similar approach.

 ### Problem Statement